pkj99/kodi/README.md

       -d DESTINATION, --destination DESTINATION     destination path

-Example: if you want to import db to PC, you can replace whole path in videodb.xml to you allocated
+Example: if you want to use Kodi in PC, you can replace folder string (/storage/emulated/0/Download) in videodb.xml to your allocated path (E:)

       E:\MOVIE E:\TVSHOW